 PIB: What kind of policy provisions are in the new White Paper specifically related to BTR that you feel would actually encourage the sector to move forward?

-IF: When BTR developers are making planning application, it is hoped that Local Planning Authorities and committees will be more attuned to the role of such projects within their boroughs.
+IF: When BTR developers are making a planning application, it is hoped that Local Planning Authorities and committees will be more attuned to the role of such projects within their boroughs.
 For example, in November 2016 the London mayor issued Supplementary Planning Guidance (SPG) which has been really helpful in giving the local authorities in London some direction as to how they should treat these schemes.
 As the policy moves nationally, this extra tenure can be appropriately tailored to the recognised needs of each local authority.
 Indeed, BTR development may not be conducive to certain regions where there are noticeable shortages of for sale and/or social housing for example.
 The White Paper also contains some direction as to how to treat BTR in respect to affordable housing policy in the form of Discounted Market Rent (DMR), now to be known as ‘Affordable Private Rent’, where there is a requirement to provide affordable housing in the same block as the private rented units.

 PIB: And can you summarise the main contents of the BPF report on the Build to Rent sector that was put together in collaboration with Savills, London School of Economics (LSE) and Barclays?